syncedtoblog/syncedtoblog.github.io/_posts/2020-09-27-Impact-Covid-19-On-Air-Travel-1.md

 *by [Markus Winkler](https://unsplash.com/photos/XGKpAZxUE8o)*

 ### Covid-19 as seen through geospatial data
 Air travel has been drastically affected by Covid-19, and although some air corridors have started to re-open, normal service seems far from resuming.
-We're all about helping people explore meaningful places, near and far, so we wanted to quantify the impact on people's ability to travel to those faraway places.
+We wondered if we could crunch some data to see how far from normal worldwide air traffic actually is.

 ### The OpenSky Network
-We searched for a data source that might be able to answer these questions, and came across the [OpenSky Network](https://opensky-network.org/ "OpenSky Network Homepage"), an API providing flight data for airports across the world.
+We searched for a data source that might be able to answer this question, and came across the [OpenSky Network](https://opensky-network.org/ "OpenSky Network Homepage"), an API providing flight data for airports across the world.

 After fetching some data from the API (which was very user-friendly), we noticed not all airports are covered, e.g. a search for flights in and out of Wuhan Tainhe International Airport gave us nothing.
 In trying to find out why, we dug deeper into how the OpenSky Network dataset is generated, and realised it's a great story in itself.